sancayouth/CalendarJS/readme.md

-Calendar JS
+JaCalendar JS
 ===

 Simple calendar in js, It was created only for learning purposes.
-(Work In Progress)
+(Work In Progress).
+JaCalendar doesn't work if you view the page via file://.

 Dependencies
 ------------